pancake-master/pancakeswap-prediction-bot/README.md

 ## Features

-- **Performance Tracking:** Our bot continuously monitors the performance of top traders in the Pancakeswap Prediction game and emulates their winning strategies.
+- **Performance Tracking:** My bot continuously monitors the performance of top traders in the Pancakeswap Prediction game and emulates their winning strategies.

 - **Automated Trading:** The bot handles trading tasks on your behalf, executing orders and managing your portfolio according to the strategies it mimics.